The Dangers of Skin Lighteners: A Dark Story

-Are the dangers of skin lighteners worth the risk?
+Some of us want lighter skin.
+And others just want to get rid of brown spots.
+But…are the dangers of skin lighteners worth the risk?
 We investigate!

 It’s extremely unfortunate that some darker-skinned people feel the need to go lighter.
 That’s a whole race-related and cultural issue that has deep, deep roots.
-Given this issue is so diverse (women from everywhere from India and China to America spend billions on skin lighteners every year for various reasons) , we’re not even going to attempt to touch here.
+Given this issue is so diverse (women from everywhere from India and China to America spend billions on skin lighteners every year for various reasons), we’re not even going to attempt to touch here.
 But we do fully understand why some people may want to rid themselves of the pesky brown spots that pop up, thanks mainly to sun damage.

-The Dangers of Skin Lighteners Like Hydroquinone
+Problems With Skin Lighteners Like Hydroquinone

 The most common of these is hydroquinone.
 In the U.S.A, hydroquinone is classified as an over-the-counter (OTC) drug that may be used in concentrations of up to 2%.
 Most prescription-strength hydroquinone formulations contain 3 – 4%, but concentrations as high as 10% may be available through compounding pharmacies.

 It’s not really known how this ingredient works to lighten skin, but some researchers claim that it denatures the melanin-protein that causes brown spots.
 Others claim it inhibits the tyrosinase enzyme, as well as the synthesis of the protein associated with melanin.
-However, it is said to disrupt basic cellular processes, including DNA and RNA synthesis.1-4, and of course, anything that interrupts normal DNA and RNA processes could be cancerous.
+However, it is said to disrupt basic cellular processes, including DNA and RNA synthesis, and of course, anything that interrupts normal DNA and RNA processes could be cancerous.

 In fact, the Occupational Safety and Health Administration (OSHA) in the U.S. stated “hydroquinone is mutagenic and has cancer-causing potential.”
 In 1994, the Journal of the American College of Toxicology concluded that “hydroquinone is a potent cytotoxic agent that causes mutations and alterations to DNA, and that it should not be used in any leave-on type of product; it is safe for rinse-off products when used in concentrations less than 1%.”